corrupted-brain/1337-Password-Generator/README.md

-# L337-Password-Generator
+# 1337-Password-Generator
-A simple leet password generator to make users memorize their credentials easily and it also meets certain password polict.
+A simple leet password generator to make users memorize their credentials easily and it also meets certain password policies.